marios-zindilis/website-sources/posts/nsnake/index.md

 ---
 title: nSnake
-Description: Notes and links on the nSnake game
+description: Notes and links on the nSnake game
 first-published: 2014-03-10
 ---